Frechet differential of a power series in a Banach algebra: Fr e chet differential of a power series of differentiable functions

 \end{corollary} \proof The second equality follows by Lemma \ref{06051245} where $A_{1}=A_{2}=...=A_{n+1}=T$, the first one by the second and \eqref{11071436}. \endproof The following equality is stated without proof in the exercise $19$, $\S 1$, Ch. $1$ of \cite{BourbLie}.
-For the sake of completeness we give a proof. \begin{lemma} Let $\A$ be a unital associative algebra, then we have $\forall T\in\A$ and $\forall n\in\N$ that
+For the sake of completeness we give a proof. \begin{lemma} Let $\A$ be a unitary associative algebra, then we have for all $T\in\A$ and $n\in\N$ that